 - Livingston Dining Commons: Active construction from February 2010 to July 2011.
-Opened in fall 2011 with seating for more than 900 people.
-Replaced dining facility in Tillett Hall.
+Opened in fall 2011 with seating for more than 900 people, replacing a dining facility in Tillett Hall.

-- Livingston Housing: Active construction from October 2010 to September 2012.
+- Livingston Apartments: Active construction from October 2010 to September 2012.
 Opened in fall 2012, housing 1,500 students and including street-level retail services.

 - Rutgers Business School-New Brunswick: Active construction from October 2011 to July 2013 and opened in fall 2013.
 The $85 million Business School project, partially funded by an anonymous donation of $10 million, serves more than 3,200 undergraduate students in addition to graduate and continuing professional education students.

 The Vision for the Livingston Campus is part of a long-term initiative to enhance the university’s campuses to attract top students and faculty, build alumni loyalty, improve the learning environment for students, and strengthen Rutgers’ ties with its host communities.